 If all the above methods can’t fix your problem and you still want to get your iPhone backup password, you can have a try on some iPhone backup unlockers to get an easy way to retrieve iPhone backup password.

+That’s all about how to fix “enter the password to unlock your iPhone backup” in iTunes.
 There are so many passwords in our daily life, you may set the same password for many places.
-However, some passwords require to be set different.
-So, if you’re a person who has bad memory, you’d better find a safe way to save different passwords.
+However, some passwords require being set differently.
+So, if you’re a person who has a bad memory, you’d better find a safe way to save different passwords.